Crackling wooden wicks take your candle-burning experience to another level.

 I bet you feel better knowing a bit more about wooden wicks, how they work, and how to enjoy them in your homes.

-If you have any questions or if you didn't find the answer you were looking for, please email us at Hello@Bellavidacandles.com.
+If you have any questions or didn't find the answer you were looking for, please email us at Hello@Bellavidacandles.com.